Frequently Asked Questions

 7. How do I get a new Lobbyist Directory?

 All registered lobbyists will receive a new directory each February.
 The directories are mailed to the mailing address you provide on your registration form.
 If you need to make other arrangements to receive the directory, please call us.
-You are responsible for advising us of any changes in your mailing address.
+You are responsible for advising The Commission of any changes in your mailing address.

 8. How often may a lobbyist be audited?